How to turn tasteless winter tomatoes into richer, sunnier, more flavoursome specimens

 - Add a dried herb – Nigella uses mint, as they do in Cyprus, which is refreshing; oregano and tarragon are also contenders.
 If you are doing this in the summer.

-4. And a hearty, full-of-flavour (I would go for peppery rather than fruity) olive oil.
+- Douse them in a hearty, full-of-flavour (I prefer a peppery rather than a fruity type) olive oil.

 To transform it into a lunch